Nutlope/docs/support/settings.md

 > A flag that determines whether Fig will present suggestions to immediately run `git` aliases.

+**autocomplete.immediatelyExecuteAfterSpace** `[bool]`

+> A flag that determines whether Fig will add the immediate insert suggestion to the top of the suggestions after a user hits space.

 **autocomplete.disableForCommands** `[array]`

 > Pass in a JSON array of commands Fig should not autocomplete on.